 - User manual not clear on initial assembly procedure

-However, there seems to be concerns regarding the printing speed, the extruder and also the fact that you have to set the bed leveling manually despite the manufacturer claiming it is automatic.
-Once the users had set the machine correctly, they confessed that Anycubic Chiron printer gave them the best 3D printing experience.
+However, there seem to be concerned regarding the printing speed, the extruder, and also the fact that you have to set the bed leveling manually despite the manufacturer claiming it is automatic.
+Once the users had set the machine correctly, they confessed that the Anycubic Chiron printer gave them the best 3D printing experience.

 This is the most user friendly and easy to use 3D printer, especially for those new to 3D printing, as it comes readily calibrated for the user to unpack and start printing without struggling to assemble any parts.